IBM Cloud Docs

 Skip this section if you have an existing Kubernetes cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as secure-file-storage-cluster, simply substitute with the name of your cluster.

 A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (Flavor) is sufficient for this tutorial.
-To create a IBM Cloud Kubernetes Service cluster, follow the steps for either Creating VPC clusters or Creating classic clusters.
-To create a Red Hat OpenShift on IBM Cloud cluster, follow the steps for either Creating VPC clusters or Creating classic clusters.
+To create your IBM Cloud Kubernetes Service cluster, follow the steps for either Creating VPC clusters or Creating classic clusters.
+To create your Red Hat OpenShift on IBM Cloud cluster, follow the steps for either Creating VPC clusters or Creating classic clusters.

 Use your own encryption keys